awst-austria/qa4sm/docs/developers_guide.md

 ### Get source code

-Check out the QA4SM source code from [EODC Gitlab](https://git.eodc.eu/QA4SM/web-validation-service) to create your sandbox:
+Check out the QA4SM source code from [GitHub](https://github.com/awst-austria/qa4sm) to create your sandbox:

-    git clone git@git.eodc.eu:QA4SM/web-validation-service.git
+    git clone git@github.com:awst-austria/qa4sm.git

 ### Create webapp configuration file

-    cd web-validation-service/valentina
+    cd valentina
     ./init_config.sh dev

-This should create `web-validation-service/valentina/valentina/settings_conf.py` from the template in `web-validation-service/valentina/settings_example_conf.py`.
+This should create `valentina/settings_conf.py` from the template in `settings_example_conf.py`.

+If the `init_conig.sh` doesn't work for you, copy `settings_example_conf.py` into the `valentina` subfolder yourself and set the variables appropriately.

-Adapt the former to match your local configuration:
+Adapt the `valentina/settings_conf.py` to match your local configuration:

 - Set `DATA_FOLDER` to the folder where you keep the (geo)data, see the datasets folder section for more info.
 - If you didn't set up your own Redis and RabbitMQ, add below the other CELERY settings: `CELERY_TASK_ALWAYS_EAGER = True`.
 This means that Celery jobs will be processed sequentially (not in parallel) - but you don't have to set up the services.
 - Use `DBSM = 'postgresql'` and `DB_PASSWORD = ...` if you've set up a local postgresql database.
-The rest of the database configuration is in `web-validation-service/valentina/valentina/settings.py` and ideally should be left unchanged.
+The rest of the database configuration is in `valentina/valentina/settings.py` and ideally should be left unchanged.
 - Set `EMAIL_BACKEND = 'django.core.mail.backends.filebased.EmailBackend'` to tell Django to log emails to files instead of trying to send them.
 Use `EMAIL_FILE_PATH = ...` to tell Django where to put the email files.

 ### Datasets folder